 Since the 1990s, recurrent droughts in Europe, along with the increased need to enhance crops economic sustainability, have forced the implementation of additional irrigation, growing the proportion of the total cultivated area that is irrigated.
 The need of irrigation has become particularly important for the Mediterranean countries.
 At present, much of the food production (about 40%) in the Mediterranean area is associated with irrigation.
 The amount of water used accounts for 72% of the current freshwater withdrawals across the Mediterranean area (Antonopoulos et al., 2017).

-As described by Eurostat (2018), in 2013 the total irrigable area in EU-28 was 18.7 million ha (11.3% total agricultural area), although only 10.2 million ha (6.2% of total) was actually irrigated.
+As described by Eurostat (2018), in 2013 the total irrigable area in EU-28 was 18.7 million ha (11.3% total agricultural area), although only 10.2 million ha (6.2% of total) were really irrigated.
 These values are in fact the result of an expansive trend, which represents an average increase of 13.4% since 2003 in all countries except Portugal.
 In particular, Spain and Italy increased their irrigable area by 19.7 and 15.5%, respectively.
-In the context of climate change, irrigation demand in Southern Europe is projected to increase (Füssel et al., 2017).
+In the context of climate change, irrigation demand in Southern Europe is projected to further increase (Füssel et al., 2017).

 2.5 Precision farming

 High Tech Farming can be a useful tool to maintain SOC, using best available technologies to adapt crop and soil management to specific conditions and variability at field scale.
-Site-specific management through precision agriculture (PA) can lead to optimization of quantity and quality of crop yields whilst local variability of SOC is detected and corrected by means of fertilization, applied on a soil-by-soil basis.
+Site-specific management through precision agriculture (PA) can lead to optimization of quantity and quality of crop yields, whilst local variability of SOC is detected and corrected by means of fertilization, applied on a detailed soil-by-soil basis.
 The contribution of PA can be referred to a series of tools sharing an integrated use of Information and Communication Technologies (ICT) to identify and properly manage small areas with homogeneous conditions, for instance in terms of soil fertility.

 3. Effect of crop type and management on SOC at the national and regional scale